 Want to TV for free?
 Then, fly over to Pluto TV.
 If you're tired of paying another monthly streaming bill, Pluto TV is one of the best free streaming services out there.
 The ad-supported service offers more than 250 live channels, as well as on-demand movies and TV shows.
 New channels are added all the time, like 007 with the James Bond movies.

-Owned by ViacomCBS, Pluto TV launched in 2014 and has grown quickly since.
-The service now has more than 22 million monthly active users in the U.S. It also operates in Europe and is launching in Latin America soon.
-Unlike live TV streaming services such as Sling TV Hulu with Live TV and YouTube TV, Pluto curates free content that's already available on the web.
+The ViacomCBS-owned Pluto TV launched in 2014 and has grown quickly since.
+As of November 2020, the service has more than 28 million monthly active users in the U.S. It also operates in Europe and has plans to roll out in Latin America soon.
+Unlike live TV streaming services such as Sling TV, Hulu with Live TV and YouTube TV, Pluto curates free content that's already available on the web.

 - Best cable TV alternatives for live viewing

 - These are the best streaming services

 - Cut the cord: How to ditch cable TV for good